Morelia bredli: Description

 Morelia bredli is a slender python that can reach lengths of up to, although rare, 3 meters.
 The color pattern consists of a brown to reddish ground color with a highly variable pattern of pale intrusions.
 There are normally black borders around the intrusions that become more extensive around the tail.
 The belly is yellowish to pale cream.

 Geographic range

 In Australia, M. bredli is found in the mountains of the southern Northern Territory.
 The type locality given is "Pitchie Ritchie Park, Alice Springs, Northern Territory, Australia (23°42', 133°51')".

 Habitat

-M. bredli is found in a variety of habitats: desert, savanna, forest, and freshwater wetlands, inhabiting ranges, ridges, and rocky outcrops.
-These animals can be find in trees, among rocky outcroppings, and on the ground.
+M. bredli is found in a variety of habitats, including dry desert, savanna, woodland forest, and freshwater wetlands, preferring to inhabit foothills, ridges, and rocky outcroppings.
+These animals can be found hunting and resting arboreally (in trees), as well as terrestrially.